Everywhere you turn these days it seems you bump into long-form content statistics.

 - $1,500+ for 2,000 word article (B2B Launcher)

 As you can see, long-form content doesn’t come cheap.
 You are looking at $0,50+ per word minimum.
-Yes, you can find gems who charge lower if you are lucky.
+Yes, you can find gems that charge lower if you are lucky.
 But the reality is there are a few writers who can handle the subtleties of B2B writing that’s why it comes at a superior price.

 Why is that so?